-- Select the Column you wish to analyze for ngrams. - Set Minimum N to the minimum number of words in an ngram. - Set Maximum N to the maximum number of words in an ngram. - Uncheck case sensitive to convert everything to lower case before counting ngrams.
+- Select the Column you wish to analyze for ngrams. - Set Minimum N to the minimum number of words in an ngram. - Set Maximum N to the maximum number of words in an ngram. - Set Sum to: - o Rows to count the number of rows containing the ngram. - A column to sum numeric values in that column for all rows containing the ngram. - Uncheck case sensitive to convert everything to lower case before counting ngrams. - Check drilldown to allow double-clicking a row in the data table to drilldown to the rows that contributed to this row in the upstream data.

 - Words are made up of letters, digits and apostrophes (').
-All other characters are treated as word separators. - All letters are converted to lower case. - The output sorted by number of words in the ngram, then the count and then the ngram.
+All other characters are treated as word separators. - All letters are converted to lower case. - If you have set Sum to a column then only numeric values in that column will be summed. - The output sorted by number of words in the ngram, then the count and then the ngram.
 Use a Sort transform to sort it in a different order. - Use a Replace transform before the Ngram transform to remove/replace any words or letters you don't wish to analyze.

+- Video: How to find NGrams in data for PPC, SEO and NPL

 - Count

 - Unique

 - Total

 - Pivot

 - Stats

 - Summary